Unemployment claims rising in Georgia, contrary to national trend

-ATLANTA - First-time unemployment claims in Georgia rose last week (week of April 4) even as initial claims nationwide fell dramatically.
+ATLANTA -- First-time unemployment claims in Georgia rose last week even as initial claims nationwide fell dramatically.

-Jobless Georgians filed 38,382 first-time unemployment claims last week (week of April 4), up 4,759 from the week before.
+Jobless Georgians filed 38,382 first-time unemployment claims last week, up 4,759 from the week before.

 That contrasted sharply with a nationwide drop in claims of 193,000 during the week.
 Initial unemployment claims for the U.S. stood at 576,000 as of April 10, the lowest since mid-March of last year when the nation’s economy first began feeling the impact of the coronavirus pandemic.